trivedidhriti2003/bootcamp_Dhriti_Trivedi/README.md

 Understanding the Impact of Trading Volume on Short‑Term Market Price Movements

 ## Problem Statement
-Accurately understanding the drivers behind asset price movements is critical for informed trading and investment decision-making.
-In equity markets, trading volume — the number of shares or contracts exchanged in a given day — is often considered a potential signal of short-term price direction and volatility.
-However, the extent and consistency of this relationship remain uncertain and asset-specific.
+Understanding what makes stock prices go up or down is very important for making smart investment decisions.
+One factor that might affect prices is trading volume — the number of shares bought and sold in a day.
+Higher or lower trading volume could sometimes signal short-term price changes, but this relationship is not always clear and can vary between assets.

-This project investigates how changes in daily trading volume influence short-term returns of a key market index using historical data from April 2018 to March 2023.
-Leveraging the Yahoo Finance dataset, the analysis will quantify the magnitude, direction, and potential lagged effects of trading volume on price changes.
-The findings will provide stakeholders with measurable evidence to separate meaningful patterns from random fluctuations, enabling better-informed trading strategies.
+This project looks at how daily changes in trading volume affect short-term returns of a major market index, using historical data from April 2018 to March 2023.
+Using the Yahoo Finance dataset, we will measure how much and in what direction trading volume affects prices, and whether the effect happens immediately or with a delay.
+The results will help investors understand real patterns versus random price movements, so they can make better trading decisions.

 ## Stakeholder & User
 Primary Stakeholders: Retail investors, financial analysts, portfolio managers